kefniark/python-program-structure/README.md

 To test it, you will need py.test (you can install it with '''pip install -U pytest''')

+You can run it manually

     cd tests
     py.test

+Or directly call it from setup.py

+    python setup.py test

 It will automatically run all the tests which are in the /tests/ folder